Liam Payne, former One Direction member, dies at 31 in Argentina hotel fall

-BUENOS AIRES, Argentina (AP) — Former One Direction singer Liam Payne, 31, was found dead after falling from a hotel balcony in Buenos Aires on Wednesday, local officials said.
+BUENOS AIRES, Argentina (AP) — Former One Direction singer Liam Payne, 31, whose chart-topping British boy band generated a global following of swooning fans, was found dead Wednesday after falling from a hotel balcony in Buenos Aires, local officials said.

 Buenos Aires police said in a statement that Payne fell from the third floor of the Casa Sur Hotel in the trendy Palermo neighborhood of Argentina's capital, resulting in “extremely serious injuries.”
 Medics confirmed his death on the spot, the statement said.

-Pablo Policicchio, the spokesperson for the Security Ministry of Buenos Aires municipality, said in a statement to The Associated Press that Payne “had thrown himself from the balcony of his room.”
-He said police were dispatched to the hotel in response to an emergency call about an “aggressive man who could be under the influence of drugs or alcohol.”
-Arriving police heard a thud and found Payne's body in the hotel courtyard, Policicchio said.
+The police statement to The Associated Press said Payne “had jumped from the balcony of his room.”
+Police rushed to the hotel in response to an emergency call just after 5 p.m. local time warning of an “aggressive man who could be under the influence of drugs or alcohol,” the statement added.

+The hotel manager can be heard on a 911 call obtained by the AP saying they had "a guest who is overwhelmed with drugs and alcohol ...
+He’s destroying the entire room and, well, we need you to send someone, please.”
+The manager's voice became more anxious as the call went on, noting the room had a balcony.

-Alberto Crescenti, head of the state emergency medical system, said on Argentina’s Todo Noticias TV channel that authorities were investigating the circumstances of his death and conducting an autopsy.
-He declined to answer further questions about the incident, including whether Payne jumped from the balcony or fell by accident.
+Alberto Crescenti, head of the state emergency medical system, told Argentina’s Todo Noticias TV channel that authorities were investigating the circumstances of his death and conducting an autopsy.

-The band became known for their pop sound and romantic hits like "What Makes You Beautiful."
-They had six Top 10 hits on the Billboard charts by the time they disbanded in 2016.
-They had a loyal fan base, many of whom were teen girls, who became known as "Directioners."
-Once the group disbanded, Payne pursued a solo career, putting out the album "LP1" in 2019.
-His last release was a single called "Teardrops," in March.
+Each member had their own persona, with Payne — who hailed from Wolverhampton, a city in the West Midlands region of England — being known as the responsible one.
+The band became known for their pop sound and romantic hits like “What Makes You Beautiful,” “Night Changes” and “Story of My Life.”
+Payne had prominent solos on songs including “Stole My Heart” and “Change Your Ticket,” co-writing several of the band's hits.
+They had six Top 10 hits on the Billboard charts by the time they disbanded in 2016 and a highly loyal fan base, known as “Directioners,” many of whom were teen girls.

+“I’ve always loved One Direction since I was little,” said 18-year-old Juana Relh, another fan outside Payne’s hotel.
+“To see that he died and that there will never be another reunion of the boys is unbelievable, it kills me.”

+With his meteoric rise to fame, Payne had said that it took some time to adjust to the public eye.

 Credit: Rich Fury/Invision/AP